Riemannian game dynamics

 \cite{HS09} call a state satisfying \eqref{eq:GESS} a \acdef{GESS}.
 This is the global version of the seminal local solution concept of \cite{MSP73}: if \eqref{eq:GESS} holds for all $x \neq \eq$ in a neighborhood of $\eq$, then $\eq$ is called an \acdef{ESS}. \footnote{This concise characterization of evolutionary stability is due to \cite{HSS79}.}

-It is well known that the \ac{GESS} $\eq$ of a strictly contractive game is asymptotically stable under the replicator dynamics \eqref{eq:RD}, attracting all solutions whose initial support contains that of $\eq$; by comparison, $\eq$ is globally asymptotically stable under the Euclidean projection dynamics \eqref{eq:PD}.
-Theorem \ref{thm:contractive} extends these results to all Hessian dynamics \eqref{eq:HD}.
+It is well known that the \ac{GESS} $\eq$ of a strictly contractive game attracts all solutions of the replicator dynamics whose initial support contains that of $\eq$; by comparison, $\eq$ attracts \emph{all} orbits of the Euclidean projection dynamics \eqref{eq:PD}. \cref{thm:contractive} extends these results to all Hessian dynamics \eqref{eq:HD}.